Virginia Tech® home

 Total: 6 credits

-*Courses from first year fall and first year spring are in addition to any undergraduate courses needed to finish DPD program.
-HNFE 5125G and HNFE 5126G are dual counted towards both B.S.. and M.S. degrees.
-After the first year, spring students will graduate with UG DPD and officially become graduate students.
+*Courses from first year fall and first year spring are in addition to any undergraduate courses needed to finish the DPD program.
+HNFE 5125G and HNFE 5126G are dual counted towards both B.S. and M.S. degrees.
+After the first-year spring semester, students will complete undergraduate DPD and officially become graduate students.

 First Year: Summer